Master's degree in Applied Telecommunications and Engineering Management (MASTEAM)

 Application to the MASTEAM Master's degree has to be done in the period established by the UPC.
 Please follow this link.

-- MASTEAM has been awarded a 5000 euros Excellence Masters grant from Fundació Catalunya-La Pedrera, for one of our students.
-The grant is awarded only to excellent, internationally-projected, research-oriented masters taught in English.
+- MASTEAM has been awarded a 5000 euros Excellence Masters grant from Fundació Catalunya-La Pedrera, for one of our students (the one with the best academic performance among those admitted to start his/her studies - and the grant is conditioned to the actual enrolment of the student in our master).
 The grant includes tuition fees for one academic year, plus a stipend.
-Check the News section at the top of this page.
+The grant is assigned only to excellent, internationally-projected, research-oriented masters taught in English, and the list of masters is updated every year by the Foundation.
+MASTEAM has been assigned at least one grant in all the editions since 2012.
+Check the News section at the top of this page for more information on previous years' editions.